mushenghe/lab-exercises/README.md

 If you are thinking, why not just simply `git pull` in these scenarios?
 Well, we'd like to caution you from getting in the habit of relying on this command for this scenario.
 This is simply because you generally don't know what changes others have been making, and a `git pull` may very well overwrite hours/days of your work in a blink of an eye.
 By taking these conservative steps, you will guarantee full control over these situations.
 To read more about this, this quick [article](https://medium.com/@sabbirhossain_70520/git-fetch-vs-git-pull-691823ed4239) summarizes the distinctions.
 There is also debate over whether to use `rebase` instead of `merge`; again, this is beyond the scope of this exercise, but we recommend this [article](https://www.atlassian.com/git/tutorials/merging-vs-rebasing), if you are interested in reading more about this discussion.

-Once the integration of others' code with your feature branch is completed and tested, you can now safely update your remote repository by
+Once the integration of others' code with your feature branch is completed and tested, you can now safely update your remote repository by pushing it (with tracking):
 ```
 git push -u origin feature-lab01-certificate-name
 ```
 Now, you can make a pull request.
 A pull request allows your supervisor or other colleagues an opportunity provide you with another set of eyes and ensure it is indeed safe to incorporate your feature into more stable branches, such as `devel` or `master`.
 Since this is an exercise that currently lives on your own private account, you will act as both the developer making a pull request and as the reviewer.
 The simplest way to make a pull request is to:
 * Go to your private `lab-exercises` repository using a web browser (`https://github.com/<your_github_handle>/lab-exercises`)
 * Switch your branch to your feature branch, by clicking on the "Branch: master" button and selecting "feature-lab01-certificate-name" under "Branches"
-* Click on "New pull request" (next to "Branch: feature-lab01-certificate-name")
+* Click on "New pull request" (next to Compare, underneath 'Go to file'/'Add file'/'Clone')
 * Check that "base" is set to "devel" and "compare" is set to "feature-lab01-certificate-name"
 * Click on the green button, "Create pull request"